BioJulia/XAMAuxData.jl/docs/src/index.md

 - ¶ These are stored as `Int32` and `UInt32` for `Signed` and `Unsigned`, respectively.

 ### BAM element types
+#### BAM integers
-The only different between SAM and BAM types is that the latter format permits different types of integers.
+The main difference between SAM and BAM types is that the latter format permits different types of integers.
 Hence, except the types mentioned below, all the SAM types in the table above are also supported in BAM, with the same Julia <-> BAM type correspondance.
 Further, reading a value of `i` will return an `Int32` instead of an `Int`.